-I’m a children’s book author and have three picture books published through Wild Eyed Press.
-These are A Whale of a Day in Botany Bay, illustrated by Peter Ryan, Beyond Our Garden Gate, illustrated by Irene King and Can I Come Too, Eliza-Lou? illustrated by Rebecca Cool.
-I have also had a few of my short stories appearing in the NSW Education Department’s School Magazine.
-Right now I’m working on some longer pieces of fiction for middle-grade audiences.
+I’m a children’s book author and have five picture books published, three through Wild Eyed Press and two with Little Steps Australia.
+These are A Whale of a Day in Botany Bay, illustrated by Peter Ryan, Beyond Our Garden Gate, illustrated by Irene King and Can I Come Too, Eliza-Lou?, Wake Up Lionel! and Jessica’s Smile which are all illustrated by Rebecca Cool.
+I have also had a few of my short stories appearing in the NSW Education Department’s School Magazine and been involved in a project in the Great Southern interviewing First Nations Elders and recording their histories.
+Right now I’m working on a middle-grade novel.

 As a child, I spent many hours hidden away from my brothers and sisters in the branches of a Jacaranda tree, reading books.
 Growing up with four siblings also meant there was plenty of company to share in extravagant imagination games when the time allowed.

 In Primary School, I entered stories in the Children’s Book Council of Australia’s ‘Make Your Own Storybook’ competition.
 A couple of my entries won prizes, and this spurred on a love of being creative with the written word.
 I kept a diary in High School and turned my hand to poetry to process feelings and situations I found myself in.

 A strong desire to help people led to a University degree in Physiotherapy.
 I loved being a part of a multidisciplinary team and working on the wards of a busy tertiary hospital.
 I enjoyed research too, and was able to combine my clinical role with the completion of a PhD in 2010.